itsoffbrand/tools/dom-analyzer.md

 ## 🚀 Quick Start

-1. Copy the entire script from `dom-analyzer.js`
+1. Copy the entire script from the snippet below
 2. Open your website in Chrome/Firefox/Edge
 3. Open DevTools (F12 or right-click → Inspect)
 4. Go to the Console tab